VesnaBozic/git-commands/README.md

 > A version control system is a tool that manages changes made to the files and directories in a project.

 **Nothing saved on Git is ever lost.
-You can allways access every version that ever were created.**
+You can always access every version that ever was created.**

 **Git makes collaboration very easy.
 We shouldn't use it just for software development, but for various stuff that need to be stored and shared.**